Neural Wave Functions for Superfluids: Results

 where $\Omega$ is the volume of the simulation cell, $N_\uparrow$ is the number of spin-up particles, and $\rho_{\uparrow\downarrow}^{(2)TR}(r)$ is the rotational and translational average of the TBDM

-The one-body density matrix (OBDM), by contrast, tends to zero in the $r\rightarrow \infty$ limit \cite{yang1962}.
+The one-body density matrix, by contrast, tends to zero in the $r\rightarrow \infty$ limit \cite{yang1962}.
 A full discussion of the methods used to evaluate the condensate fraction in QMC simulations can be found in the Appendix and the CASINO manual \cite{casino}.

-After fully training both the original FermiNet and the AGPs FermiNet for the $N=38$ particle system, we used the resulting neural wavefunctions to compute the quantity $\frac{\Omega^2}{N_{\uparrow}} \rho_{\uparrow\downarrow}^{(2)TR}(r)$.
-The results are shown in Fig.~\ref{fig:cfraction}, which provide further evidence that the original FermiNet fails to converge to the superfluid ground state; the quantity $\frac{\Omega^2}{N_{\uparrow}} \rho_{\uparrow\downarrow}^{(2)TR}(r)$ appears to be approaching zero in the large pair-separation limit, implying that the condensate fraction is also zero.
-The same quantity for the AGPs FermiNet approaches a finite value which we esitmated to be roughly $c=0.44(1)$ using the eight data points with separations $r/r_s \ge 2.0$.
-This value is consistent with previous estimations from experiments and the most recent AFMC value from \cite{he_superfluid_2020}.
-Some of the results are summerized in Table~(\ref{tab:cfraction_values})
+After fully training both the Slater FermiNet and the AGPs FermiNet for the $N=38$ particle system, we used the resulting neural wave functions to compute the quantity $\frac{\Omega^2}{N_{\uparrow}} \rho_{\uparrow\downarrow}^{(2)TR}(r)$.
+The results are shown in Fig.~\ref{fig:cfraction}, which provide further evidence that the Slater FermiNet fails to converge to the superfluid ground state; the quantity $\frac{\Omega^2}{N_{\uparrow}} \rho_{\uparrow\downarrow}^{(2)TR}(r)$ appears to be approaching zero in the large pair-separation limit, implying that the condensate fraction is also zero.
+The same quantity for the AGPs FermiNet approaches a finite value which we estimated to be roughly $c=0.44(1)$ using the eight data points with separations $r/r_s \ge 2.0$.
+This value is consistent with previous estimations from experiments and the most recent AFMC value from \cite{he_superfluid_2020} (Table~\ref{tab:cfraction_values}).

+In addition, we also estimated the condensate fractions for the $N=66$ UFG at a fixed $\mu=12$ with two different densities: $r_s=1$ ($k_F r_e = 0.32$) and $k_F = 1$ ($k_F r_e = 0.17$), respectively.
+We compute the quantity $\frac{\Omega^2}{N_{\uparrow}} \rho_{\uparrow\downarrow}^{(2)TR}(r)$ at five sequentially-spaced separations $r$ near $r=L/2$, where the quantity has approached its asymptotic value.
+We then take the average of the five data points to get estimated values of the condensate fraction. \footnote{ Due to limited resources, we only compute five data points at far separations instead of the whole range of separations from $r=0$ to $r=L/2$ for $N=66$. }.
+Our estimate of the condensate fraction for $N=66$ is $c=0.42(1)$ at $k_F r_e=0.32$, and $c=0.52(1)$ at $k_F r_e=0.17$, which are both consistent with the experiments.
+The results are summarized in Table~\ref{tab:cfraction_values}.